dreamcatcher-tech/network/Inbox/2025-01-21 1814 atomic identity management.md

 If we could extract out the requirements of the problem, then we could make a set of rules that any proposed solution needs to meet, as well as a number of db hits budget.

 just store the did access in config for now.

+Being able to back out - so long as call company data is in a repo and we can export that and re-import it, then we can dump the db to do upgrades.

+Have a key like repos/repoPubkey/owners/did1
+Means we can rapidly get the list of owners
+Have the same for owned
+Or, have a mgmt branch and store those relationships in there as commits.
+Gives us the history, but costs an extra lookup, however it isn't using the expensive kv store, so easy and can be bulk.

+Best design is the did pointing to a home repo, which has data in it for owned repos.
+The owned repos have a management branch that point back to the owners.
+For the env repo, this branch just points at the did.

+What if for now, the main repo was the home repo, and we add child repos later ?

+Each time environment gets updated, we update the pointers of the child repos - the hash of the refs branch is what identifies them.  this is also the consensus branch.